-A commemorative half dollar was issued to mark the 75th anniversary of the Battle of Antietam, during which General McClellan thwarted General Lee’s invasion of Maryland.
+A commemorative half dollar was issued to mark the 75th anniversary of the Battle of Antietam (Buy on eBay), during which General McClellan thwarted General Lee’s invasion of Maryland.
 This followed a separate coin recently issued for the anniversary of the Battle of Gettysburg.

 The obverse of the Battle of Antietam Half Dollar features the profile portraits of General George B. McClellan and General Robert E. Lee.
 The numerous inscriptions include “United States of America”, “Half Dollar”, “In God We Trust”, “Liberty”, “Gen. George B. McClellan”, and “Gen. Robert E. Lee”.